sjl/.plan/README.markdown

 table names, etc) I don't want to have to worry about which are okay to make public.

-Going through my fleeting notes on HG545 stuff and also going to port the abortive attempt at a Zettelkasten into here in no particular order (thank god for `grep`).
+Going to port the abortive attempt at a Zettelkasten into here in no particular order (thank god for `grep`).
 Should have done this earlier but it's been a hectic couple of days.
 Should I use heading more in this .plan for folding purposes?
 Maybe.
+I still need to finish going through my fleeting notes that I've got so far and getting them in here.
+I also should have already done this, but I'll do that this weekend when I have some free time and try not to let it pile up so much in the future.

 ### Short-Read Sequencing